AiflooAB/grafana-firebase-admin/README.md

 ## Sign & Pack

-Grafana doesn't recommend running unsigned plugins, thats why we sign them.
+Grafana doesn't recommend running unsigned plugins—that's why we sign them.
 It doesn't really matter which key was used to sign the plugin.
-Since this component is not released very ofter, using developer key should be fine.
+Since this component is not released very often, using developer key should be fine.
 Otherwise a dedicated key for CI/CD pipeline should be used.

 To read more about plugin signature [click here](https://grafana.com/docs/grafana/latest/developers/plugins/sign-a-plugin/)